alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 - Jest for testing all the things
 - Docker for development and deployment

-The TDD part refers not to the technology used but in the development process employed.
-Rather than `npm start` launching nodemon or some dev server, it builds and runs two Docker containers: one that serves the main application and another that runs tests in watch mode for real-time alerts when existing logic breaks.
+Alright, let's jump into it.
 Here's a tree of the project structure:

 ```
 .